 How Much Does a Bespoke Engagement Ring Cost?

-When you’re thinking about designing your own engagement ring, the first question that often comes up is: “How much will it cost?” which is completely understandable!
+When you're thinking about designing your own custom engagement ring, the first question that usually comes up is "how much will it cost?" which is completely understandable.

-Here’s a clear guide to help you understand what shapes the price, and what to expect when budgeting for your bespoke ring.
+Here's a clear guide to what shapes the price, and what to expect when budgeting for your ring.

 What Does "Bespoke" Really Mean?

 A bespoke engagement ring is made to order, not mass-produced.
-You’ll be part of the design journey - choosing stones, metals, and design details that feel personal.
+Bespoke and custom mean the same thing here, a ring designed from scratch with you, rather than chosen off the shelf.
+You'll be part of the design journey, choosing stones, metals, and design details that feel personal.

 This doesn't always mean a single centre stone.
 You might choose a trilogy ring, a cluster design, or a band set with a scattering of gemstones.
 The beauty of bespoke is that it reflects your style, not just tradition.